outr/lightdb/README.md

 ## 1.0 TODO
 - [ ] More performance improvements to SQLite integration
+  - [ ] HikariCP for connection pooling
+  - [ ] Property transactions without autocommit
 - [ ] Automated generation of performance bar charts
 - [ ] Rewrite
-  - [ ] Cross-Platform
+  - [X] Cross-Platform
-  - [ ] Transactions
+  - [X] Transactions
-  - [ ] Single listener to capture all events on a Collection
+  - [X] Single listener to capture all events on a Collection
-  - [ ] No AbstractCollection
+  - [X] No AbstractCollection
-  - [ ] DB.collection and / Model separation
+  - [X] DB.collection and / Model separation
   - [ ] No IndexSupport, simply instantiated `index` and pass ref to collection
+    - [ ] Support for multiple indexes on the same collection
+    - [ ] Indexes have no implementation logic
   - [ ] Update benchmark to provide better async processing and JMH
   - [ ] Generic unit tests with multiple implementations
+  - [ ] Add Redis support
+  - [ ] Support SQL as a Store as well as Indexer
+  - [ ] Support H2 as another SQL database
+  - [ ] Provide a Scala.js implementation of Store using Web Storage API
+  - [ ] Provide a Scala.js implementation using IndexedDB